linkorb/php-tools/README.md

 If you're using [linuxserver's code-server](https://hub.docker.com/r/linuxserver/code-server), you can pass a PATH variable as part of your docker-compose.yml file.

+## Troubleshooting

+### Uncaught Error: Undefined constant Bamarni\Composer\Bin\Command\BinCommand::SUCCESS

+This can occur if `composer-bin-plugin` is unable to resolve the path to binaries saved in the `php-tools/bin` folder.
+Adding `path/to/php-tools/` to your PATH environment variable before running `composer install` may fix this bug.

 ## Alternatives

 * Listing tools in "require-dev".
 This quickly leads to complex dependency conflicts (sometimes unsolvable)